manulorente/linux-foundation-lfs101/README.md

 - Setting the default text editor
 - Setting the path for where to find executable programs

-The standard prescription is that when you first login to Linux, /etc/profile is read and evaluated, after which the following files are searched (if they exist) in the listed order:
+The standard prescription is that when you first login to Linux, `/etc/profile` is read and evaluated, after which the following files are searched (if they exist) in the listed order:

-- ~/.bash_profile
+- `~/.bash_profile`
-- ~/.bash_login
+- `~/.bash_login`
-- ~/.profile
+- `~/.profile`

-where ~/ denotes the user's home directory.
+where `~/` denotes the user's home directory.
 The Linux login shell evaluates whatever startup file that it comes across first and ignores the rest.
-This means that if it finds ~/.bash_profile, it ignores ~/.bash_login and ~/.profile.
+This means that if it finds `~/.bash_profile`, it ignores `~/.bash_login` and `~/.profile`.
 Different distributions may use different startup files.

-However, every time you create a new shell, or terminal window, etc., you do not perform a full system login; only a file named ~/.bashrc file is read and evaluated.
-Although this file is not read and evaluated along with the login shell, most distributions and/or users include the ~/.bashrc file from within one of the three user-owned startup files.
+However, every time you create a new shell, or terminal window, etc., you do not perform a full system login; only a file named `~/.bashrc` file is read and evaluated.
+Although this file is not read and evaluated along with the login shell, most distributions and/or users include the `~/.bashrc` file from within one of the three user-owned startup files.

-Most commonly, users only fiddle with ~/.bashrc, as it is invoked every time a new command line shell initiates, or another program is launched from a terminal window, while the other files are read and executed only when the user first logs onto the system.
+Most commonly, users only fiddle with `~/.bashrc`, as it is invoked every time a new command line shell initiates, or another program is launched from a terminal window, while the other files are read and executed only when the user first logs onto the system.

-Recent distributions sometimes do not even have .bash_profile and/or .bash_login, and some just do little more than include .bashrc.
+Recent distributions sometimes do not even have `.bash_profile` and/or `.bash_login`, and some just do little more than include `.bashrc`.

 ![Bashrc](images/bashrc.png)

 You can create customized commands or modify the behavior of already existing ones by creating aliases.
-Most often, these aliases are placed in your ~/.bashrc file so they are available to any command shells you create. unalias removes an alias.
+Most often, these aliases are placed in your `~/.bashrc` file so they are available to any command shells you create. `unalias` removes an alias.

-Typing alias with no arguments will list currently defined aliases.
+Typing `alias` with no arguments will list currently defined aliases.

 Please note there should not be any spaces on either side of the equal sign and the alias definition needs to be placed within either single or double quotes if it contains any spaces.